Does COVID-19 damage the liver?

 Can people on medications for chronic liver disease get COVID-19 vaccination?

 Yes!
 COVID vaccine is recommended for all people with pre-existing liver disease, including those who have had liver transplants earlier.
 COVID-19 vaccination may help protect those with chronic liver disease from getting severely ill from COVID-19.
+In fact patients with chronic liver disease should be prioritised to receive vaccination.

 What should I do if I have liver disease and get exposed to COVID-19 infection or if I had unknowingly been exposed to COVID-19 patient?